-A Federal judge on August 9, 2019 provided some good news for cities who are faced with pending applications for “small cell” towers.
+A Federal judge on August 9, 2019 provided some good news for Native American tribes as well as cities who are faced with pending applications for “small cell” towers.
 Many legal questions are swirling around, as communities join forces to fight the onslaught of “small cell” towers bringing us the promised and pervasive 5G for faster downloads anywhere.
 Health and environmental concerns are mounting as reports of 5G injury are appearing in the news.
 5G has already appeared in space with tens of thousands more satellites planned.
 It has long been thought that the Telecommunications Act of 1996 prevents any legal way to fight these cell towers on health or environmental grounds.
 Some, like the NRDC, are challenging that notion and winning through a Federal policy act known as NEPA.

 Federal Court Rules that 5G Small Cells Could Have Major Environmental Impact

-According to some this is how a city can proceed.
+According to some, this is how a city can proceed.
 Go here for more information on that which is quoted below.

 - “Every individual sWTF application must undergo NEPA review.
 Therefore, every sWTF application in the USA is incomplete until the applicant places in the public record substantial written evidence of a NEPA review.
 I would ask your local city to write such a letter to each applicant, declaring each application incomplete and the reason for the declaration of incompleteness (no evidence of NEPA review).